Xenakios/xepylib/README.md

 [61, 63, 65, 67, 69, 71, 73]
 ```

-Major scale, assuming elementary displacement is 1 semitone,
-from Xenakis 1990.
+## Major scale, assuming elementary displacement is 1 semitone, from Xenakis 1990.
 This is obviously a very convoluted way to get the
-major scale pattern, but it's an example...
+major scale pattern, but it's an example of how to get the period 12 from
+the smaller periods 3 and 4.

 ```
 sv = (